-These fairies pixies, along with Elves, Mermaids, Dragons, Dwarves, Leprechauns and many other creatures in folklore, are supernatural beings endowed with the powers of magic and enchantment.
-Here we are going to discuss these faeries pixies.
+Fairies and Pixies, along with Elves, Mermaids, Dragons, Dwarves, Leprechauns and many other creatures in folklore, are supernatural beings endowed with the powers of magic and enchantment.
+Here we are going to discuss some of these fantasy creatures.

-Literature from all over the world has tales of their relations with humans.
+Literature from all over the world has tales of these fantasy creatures having interactions with humans.
 Belief in these mythological creatures seems to reach back into ancient times, being traceable both in written and oral tradition.
 Traces stem from the Sanskrit gandharva (semi divine celestial musicians) to the nymphs of the Greeks and Homer, the jinni of Arabic mythology, and other folk characters of the Samoans, Arctic, and other indigenous Americans.

-In English folklore they are sometimes known as Pixies or spirits.
+In English folklore these wee people (See Wiki) are sometimes known as Pixies or spirits.
 They are commonly represented as mischievous imps who delights in flustering young maidens and leading travelers astray.

 Much of the folklore from this time revolves around protection from malice.
 In particular, folklore describes how to prevent these creatures from abducting older people or stealing babies and substituting changelings for the babies.
 Humans, to avoid these fantasy creatures, use such means as cold iron (they don't like iron and will not go near it) or charms made of rowan and herbs, or they totally avoid these fantasy creatures by staying out of locations known to be frequented by these little pixies.